theolujay/theolujay/README.md

 ## I am...

 A backend guy, often in and out of the Python ecosystem.
-I’ve been coding for about a year now, and drinking coffee for even longer.
-I give life to software ideas—although you may not see them working "in the back," somewhere on the web. **If you're hiring**, let's chat.
+Coffee on the side, I give life to software ideas.
+You may not see them working "in the back," somewhere on the web. *Think databases, automation, APIs, business logic.* **If you're hiring**, let's chat.

 ### <center>Skills & Tech</center>